 As a result of the 2017 cybersecurity incident, we are subject to a significant number of proceedings and investigations as described in Part II, "Item 1.
 Legal Proceedings" in this Form 10-Q. We believe it is probable that we will incur losses associated with certain of the proceedings and investigations related to the 2017 cybersecurity incident.
-We recorded accruals of \$11.3 million and \$701.3 million, respectively, in selling, general, and administrative expenses and other current liabilities in our Consolidated Statements of Income (Loss) and Balance Sheets, respectively, for the three and six months ending June 30, 2019, respectively, exclusive of our legal and professional services expenses.
+We did not record any incremental accruals during the three months ended September 30, 2019 related to these matters.
+We recorded accruals of \$701.3 million in selling, general, and administrative expenses and other current liabilities in our Consolidated Statements of Income (Loss) and Balance Sheets, respectively, for the nine months ending September 30, 2019, exclusive of our legal and professional services expenses.
 The amount accrued represents our best estimate of the liability related to these matters.
 The Company will continue to evaluate information as it becomes known and adjust accruals for new information and further developments in accordance with ASC 450-20-25.
 While it is reasonably possible that losses exceeding the amount accrued may be incurred, it is not possible at this time to estimate the additional possible loss in excess of the amount already accrued that might result from adverse judgments, settlements, penalties or other resolution of the proceedings and investigations described in Part II, "Item 1.
-Legal Proceedings" in this Form 10-Q based on a number of factors, such as the various stages of these proceedings and investigations, that alleged damages have not been specified or are uncertain, the uncertainty and complexity of achieving a multi-party resolution, the uncertainty as to the certification of a class or classes and the size of any certified class, as applicable, and the lack of resolution on significant factual and legal issues.
+Legal Proceedings" in this Form 10-Q based on a number of factors, such as the various stages of these proceedings and investigations, that alleged damages have not been specified or are uncertain, the uncertainty as to the certification of a class or classes and the size of any certified class, as applicable, and the lack of resolution on significant factual and legal issues.
 As such, as of any given date, we could have exposure to losses as to which no liability has been accrued or as to which the accrued liability is inadequate.
-The ultimate amount paid on these actions, claims and investigations in excess of the amount already accrued could be material to the Company's consolidated financial condition, results of operations, or cash flows in future periods.
+The ultimate amount paid on these actions, claims and investigations in excess of the amount already accrued could b

-RESULTS OF OPERATIONS-THREE AND SIX MONTHS ENDEDJUNE 30, 2019 AND 2018
+RESULTS OF OPERATIONS-THREE AND NINE MONTHS ENDEDSEPTEMBER 30, 2019 AND 2018